bebasid/bebasdns/README.en.md

 ## Sponsor

-*A freedom oriented and neutral VPS provider for your need.*
+*A freedom-oriented and neutral VPS provider for your needs.*

 | <a href="https://atharva.co.id"><img src="https://www.atharva.co.id/images/logo.jpg" width="380"></a> |
 |-|